NoShorts1337/NoShorts/README.md

 By downloading, installing, or using the "No Shorts" app, you agree to be bound by this disclaimer.
 If you do not agree with any part of this disclaimer, do not use the app.

-Please consult legal advice if you have any concerns regarding the use of the "No Shorts" app.
 The developer shall not be liable for any disputes or legal actions related to the app.

 For support or inquiries, contact our team at no.shorts1337@protonmail.com.